JerLo/jeremy-lopez-prework/Module-2_Assessment/README.md

 	* If the user has guessed all letters CORRECTLY:
 		* The win counter goes up by 1
 		* A sound sample of a cheering crowd will play
-		* A new team and their logo will be chosen at random to play again
+		* A new team and their logo will be chosen at random to play again (same team may be picked again)
 		* The string 'You WON!' will appear to the left of the guess counter
 * If user guesses INCORRECTLY:
 	* The guesses counter will go down by 1